Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-U.S. average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage insurance.
-Comprehensive insurance costs on average $306, collision insurance costs $506, and liability insurance is estimated at $398.
-A policy with just liability insurance costs approximately $460 a year, and coverage for high-risk drivers costs $2,950 or more.
-Teenage drivers pay the highest rates at up to $5,078 a year.
+U.S. average insurance rates for a Chevrolet Suburban are $1,368 a year including full coverage.
+Comprehensive insurance costs an estimated $306 each year, collision costs $506, and liability is estimated at $398.
+Buying just liability costs approximately $460 a year, with insurance for high-risk drivers costing $2,950 or more.
+Teens pay the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-These estimates include $500 physical damage deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 states and for different Suburban trim levels.
+Prices include $500 deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and Suburban models.

 Price Range from Low to High

-For an average driver, Chevrolet Suburban insurance prices range from as low as $460 for the bare minimum liability coverage to a much higher rate of $2,950 for high-risk insurance.
+For a 40-year-old driver, Chevrolet Suburban insurance prices go from as low as $460 for a discount liability-only rate to a high rate of $2,950 for coverage for higher-risk drivers.

 Geographic Price Range